-As shown in Figure 1, a Render Agent is a specialization of a standard Agent, so all the functionality and requirements related with FIPA are inherited in his implementation.
 The first time an agent subscribes to the system, he runs a benchmark to obtain an initial estimation of his computing capabilities.
 This initial value is adapted during rending in order to obtain a more accurate prediction.

-Analysis of the Scene based on Importance Maps
+3.3 Analysis of the Scene based on Importance Maps

-MAgarRO employs the idea to estimate the complexity of the different tasks in order to achieve load-balanced partitioning.
+MAgarRO employs the idea to estimate the complexity of the different tasks in order to achieve load-balanced partitining.
+Complexity analysis is done by the Analyst agent prior to (and independent of) all other rendering steps.